aelmenov/typescript-between-type-plugin/README.md

-# TypeScript Extends Number Type
+# TypeScript Between Type Plugin

 *Would to be write later.*